boristsr/gdcorner-website/_posts/jenkins-home-lab/2019-12-30-JenkinsHomeLab-P3-WindowsAgents.md

 ### Install the .NET Framework

-In an administrative powershell run the command below to install the .NET Framework
+In an administrative Powershell run the command below to install the .NET Framework

 ```powershell
 Add-WindowsCapability -Online -Name NetFx3~~~~